aws/eks-anywhere/docs/content/en/docs/reference/artifacts.md

       image-builder build --os redhat --hypervisor cloudstack --release-channel 1-25 --cloudstack-config cloudstack.json
       ```

-1. To consume the resulting RHEL-based image, add it as a template to your CloudStack setup as described in [Preparing Cloudstack]({{< relref "./cloudstack/cloudstack-preparation.md" >}}).
+1. To consume the resulting RHEL-based image, add it as a template to your CloudStack setup as described in [Preparing CloudStack]({{< relref "./cloudstack/cloudstack-preparation.md" >}}).

 ### Build Snow node images

 These steps use `image-builder` to create an Ubuntu-based Amazon Machine Image (AMI) that is backed by EBS volumes for Snow.
+Before proceeding, ensure that the above system-level, network-level and AMI-specific [prerequisites]({{< relref "#prerequisites">}}) have been met

 1. Create a linux user for running image-builder.
    ```bash